Udawalawe National Park: Conservation

 Clearing natural forests and planting monospecies cultures such as pine and eucalyptus are causing reduced water levels in the Walawe river.
 Encroachment by human settlements, poaching, illegal logging, gem mining, overgrazing and chena farming are major threats to the park.
 Lantana camara and Phyllanthus polyphyllus are invasive weeds affecting the food plants of the elephants.
 Occasions of elephants being shot with illegal muzzleloader guns has been reported.

 Tourism

 In the six months ending in August 2009, the park earned revenue of Rs.
 18.2 million.
 From 1994 to 2001 some 423,000 people visited the park, 20% of them foreigners.
+And in last 2023 Udawalawa National Park attracted an impressive 188,388 visitor.
 For the 1998–2001 period average annual revenue was US$280,000.
 Postage stamps bearing the images of four wild animals of Udawalawe were issued on 31 October 2007 in the series "National Parks of Sri Lanka", featuring water buffalo, Sri Lankan elephant, ruddy mongoose and tufted grey langur.